Most Affordable Online Animal Sciences Degrees in 2026

 What Is an Animal Science Degree?

 Animal science is a major that combines principles of biological, physical, and social sciences to study and manage animals.
-It looks at topics like:
+It focuses on topics like:

 It's a similar major to zoology; however, zoology studies a broader range of animals, while animal science tends to focus on domestic and agricultural animals.